bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1.2.3_TheAcreon.md

 #### Development
 - studying the dead akata, Taraea recalls that these creatures are resistant to fire damage, so laser pistols probably won't be much use.
 - cyscokt resumes inspection of the corpse and identifies that it is a space goblin
-  - no space goblins were part of the Acreon crew manifest
+  - Nisk verifies that no space goblins were part of the Acreon crew manifest

 So far all the viewable ship doors are locked in the open position, including the bridge.